meowkernel/meowos/README.md

 # On Other Platform
 Build Script and Boot Script for Windows are be provided soon.

-I think it will work on other UNIX Systems like BSD, AIX and Clang compiler.
+I think it will work with small tricks on other UNIX Systems like BSD, AIX and Clang compiler.

 # Progress